murdockma/portfolio/README.md

 # Personal Portfolio Website

-A modern, responsive portfolio website built with Next.js, TypeScript, and Tailwind CSS.
+A modern, responsive portfolio website to showcase some of my projects and career.
 Features include dark mode, smooth animations, and interactive components.

-## Features

-- 🎨 Modern and clean design
-- 🌓 Dark/Light mode toggle
-- 📱 Fully responsive
-- ✨ Smooth animations with Framer Motion
-- 🎯 Interactive components
-- 📝 Contact form
-- 🔗 Social media links
-- 📊 Skills and experience showcase
-- 🖼️ Project portfolio

 ## Tech Stack